 For instance, calling a person the R-word (retard, retarded) is offensive and considered hate speech.
 While often aimed at people with a ‘cognitive or learning disability, it has become prevalent in social media.
 Always emphasize the person first rather than their disability.

 The R-word, also known as the R-slur, is a hurtful term that remains prevalent throughout social media, according to a Kantar Social Listening study.
 The research shows that when social media users are posting about people with intellectual disabilities, 7 in every 10 of those posts are negative, and 6 in 10 contain a slur.

 While “mental retardation” was originally introduced as a medical term in 1961 for people with intellectual disabilities, in the decades since, the R-word has become an insult used all too commonly in everyday language.
 Those who use the R-word often do so with little regard for the pain it causes people with intellectual disabilities—and the exclusion it perpetuates in our society.https://www.specialolympics.org/stories/impact/why-the-r-word-is-the-r-slur

-Here are other offensive terms you may be using but are completely unaware of:
+Here are other offensive terms you may be using but are entirely unaware of:

-- Disabled, deformed, or handicapped person: Person with disability
+- Disabled, deformed, or handicapped person: Person with a disability

 - Cripple: Person requiring mobility assistance